Web Crawlers List: 22 Most Common Bots & Spiders (2026)

 Wrapping Up

 Web crawlers are the backbone of how search engines, AI platforms, and social networks discover and organize content across the internet.
-This list of crawlers represents the 15 bots and spiders you are most likely to encounter in your server logs in 2026.
+This list represents the 22 bots and spiders you are most likely to encounter in your WordPress access logs in 2026, from the classic Googlebot all the way to the 2026 wave of AI search and answer-engine crawlers.

 For WordPress site owners, the key takeaway is to welcome crawlers that help your SEO (Googlebot, Bingbot) while controlling access for AI training bots (GPTBot, ClaudeBot, Google-Extended) based on your preferences.
 Use robots.txt and SEO plugins to set clear rules for each crawler type.

-If you want a WordPress theme that outputs clean, semantic HTML that crawlers can index efficiently, Nexter Theme loads in under 0.5 seconds with zero jQuery and smart asset management (1 CSS + 1 JS per page).
-Combined with 90+ Gutenberg blocks and 50+ site extensions, Nexter gives you a crawler-friendly WordPress stack without plugin bloat.
+If you want a WordPress theme that outputs clean, semantic HTML that crawlers (search, AI, social) can index efficiently, Nexter Theme loads in under 0.5 seconds with zero jQuery and smart asset management (1 CSS file plus 1 JS file per page).
+Combined with 90+ Gutenberg blocks and 50+ site extensions, you get a crawler-friendly WordPress stack without plugin bloat.
 See Nexter pricing to get started.

 Get Exclusive WordPress Tips, Tricks and Resources Delivered Straight to Your Inbox!